top of page

 APCEP

 The Australian Papuan Cultural Exchange Program (APCEP) has now hosted five groups of young Papuans in Perth, Western Australia.
 The aim of the program is to immerse the students, aged 18 – 25 years, in the Australian culture and language to give them the best possible opportunity to develop fluency in English whilst learning about Australian culture and our way of life.
 In Papua, English is seen as the key to desirable employment, overseas scholarships, wider internet access and contact with the world outside their own home island.
-Five courses have been completed and the course is typically run biennially (pandemic permitting).
+Five group courses have been completed and the course has been run biennially until 2019 when the restrictions imposed by the COVID pandemic resulted in a hiatus during which the project was completely restructured.

-The first APCEP program, in 2010, was modelled upon a similar program the previous year initiated by Shelley Houghton, a Uniting Church Person-in-Mission in service at STIE.
+The first APCEP program, in 2010, was modelled upon a similar program the previous year initiated by Shelley Houghton, a Uniting Church Person-in-Mission in service at STIE (a college of advanced education in Jayapura).

 That program took a large group of students to Brisbane for three months of immersion English learning and proved to be a highly effective way for students to quickly reach a high level of English fluency.